-Zim tipped his head back.
-“Good morning, Neetz.
-I brought Mr. Nathan and Mr. Lijah.
-They’re my friends, and Mother said I could bring them to my lesson, so we can make a nuzah for our tree house.”
+Zim tipped his blond head back against her arm.
+“I brought Mr. Nathan and Mr. Lijah.
+They’re my friends, and Mother said I could bring them to my lesson, see, so they can meet Uncle Hashabiah.”

 She frowned.
 “Why are you so early, Zee-zee?”

 “Had to come early, see, so we could hide their knees and elbows from the black tunics with the crying eyes.
-You should have seen Mr. Lijah zoom past the middle gate.”
-He turned.
-“Mr. Nathan, sir.
-Mr. Lijah.
-This is Neetz.”
-Zim beamed.
-“She’s the professor’s daughter, and she’s my friend.”
+They’re from Gilead.
+You should have seen Mr. Nathan and me zoom through the vineyard.”